-The plan doesn’t have a speed or pace focus at all – the objective is to get the required mileage in.
+The half marathon training schedule doesn’t have a speed or pace focus at all – the objective is to get the required mileage in.
 It includes 3 mid-week runs, to be performed at a comfortable pace, and one long-slow run each weekend to build your max mileage.
 The plan includes one cross-training day per week and two rest days.

 Not convinced this is the plan for you?

 The beginners training plan features 5 days of training per week; 4 days of running and 1 day of cross training.

 Struggling to continuously run the distances in the plan?